 Next, this input is combined into a visualisation that shows an average customer's experience with your company.

 By discovering what this relationship looks like, you can understand how to structure your touchpoints to create the most effective and efficient process for your potential and existing customers.
 Your buyer journey map must map out the current process, from the first to final touchpoint, to make it possible to see if your potential and existing customers are currently reaching their goals and, if they're not, how they can.
+For more knowledge on this point, take a look at this article on defining the touchpoints and channels that make up your customer journey.

 The customer journey should not be visualised as a linear journey from A to Z — your potential and existing customers usually take a back and forth, cyclical, multi-channel journey — which makes it hard to visualise!